Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 How Do Car Auctions Work?

 At its core, a car auction is a fast-paced marketplace where vehicles are sold to the highest bidder.
-It’s a bit like a high-stakes game of “who wants it more?” but with cars instead of cookie jars.
+It’s a bit like a high-stakes game of “who wants it more?” but with cars instead of antique furniture.
+The goal of the auction house is simple: move inventory fast.
+They don’t want to chat about the car’s feelings; they want to hear the next bid.

 kinds of car auctions

 In-Person Auctions: These are the classic, live events where the energy is palpable.
-You can physically inspect the cars, hear the auctioneer’s chant, and experience the thrill of bidding in real-time.
+You can physically inspect the auction cars, hear the auctioneer’s chant, smell the exhaust, and experience the thrill of bidding in real-time.
+There is nothing quite like the pressure of a live auction to test your nerves.
+If you have a good poker face, this is where you want to be.

-Dealer Auctions: These are exclusive events for licensed car dealers.
-If you’re just starting out, you’ll likely need to focus on public auctions until you get your dealer license.
-Speaking of which…
+Dealer Auctions: These are the VIP clubs of the auto world.
+Dealer auctions (like Manheim or Adesa) are exclusive events for licensed car dealers.
+This is where the trade-ins from new car dealerships go.
+The quality here is usually higher you aren’t looking at junk; you are looking at 3-year-old lease returns.
+If you’re just starting out, you’ll likely need to focus on public auctions until you get your dealer license or hire a broker.

 Public Auctions: These are open to anyone, making them perfect for first-time buyers.
-You’ll find a wide variety of vehicles up for grabs, from everyday commuters to classic beauties.If you win a vehicle at a public auction like Copart, it’s essential to know how to get it home safely.
+You’ll find a wide variety of vehicles up for grabs, from everyday commuters to luxury SUVs.
+A public car auction is often a mix of repo cars, trade-ins that were too old for the big dealer lots, and consignment vehicles.
+This is often where the best “steals” are found because you aren’t competing against professionals with unlimited budgets.
 Learn more about how to ship a car from Copart.

 No matter which type of auction you choose, understanding the specific rules and regulations is key.
 Some auctions may require you to obtain an auction license before you can bid.
 Others may have specific car auction fees for buyers that you’ll need to factor into your budget.
 Do your homework beforehand so you’re not caught off guard.